antznin/des-cracker/REPORT.md

 ### DES package

-We initially of designing the DES algorithm with an entity for each element of the algorithm.
-That is, for example, an entity for each permutation, the left_shift algorithm, etc. However we realized that it wouldn't be cost-efficient in terms of electronics, and we knew little about the VHDL langage.
-Thus, we quickly changed our design and we built *functions* for each part of the algorithm, along with constants for tables.
+We initially thought of designing the DES algorithm with an entity for each element of the algorithm.
+That is, for example, an entity for each permutation, the left_shift algorithm, etc. However we realized that it wouldn't be cost-efficient in terms of electronics, and we knew little about the VHDL language.
+Thus, we quickly changed our design and we built *functions* for each part of the algorithm, along with *constants* for tables.

 #### Types and constants

 A huge difference to our code was defining types at the top of the des package.
-We defined a type for each `std_ulogic_vector` of fixed length (see [des_types_pkg.vhd], resulting in types named `w32`, `w48`, `w64` for respectively 32, 48, and 64 bits vectors.
+We defined a type for each `std_ulogic_vector` of fixed length (see [des_types_pkg.vhd]), resulting in types named `w32`, `w48`, `w64` for respectively 32, 48, and 64 bits vectors.
 We also defined types for tables : `table_t`, `table64_t` and `ttable64_t` for one or two dimensional arrays (see [des_cst_pkg.vhd]).
 These types allowed our code to be cleaner throughout the whole project.